Shakhawat-Shuvo-71/Cassiopeia/README.md

 # Objectives of This Project
-Implement Forward, Backward, and Central Difference methods.
+Implement Forward, Backward, and Central Difference methods using C++ programming

 Approximate first and second derivatives numerically.